fimm-online/keycloak-last-mail-verification-event-listener/README.md

-# Keycloak Last Login Event Listener
+# Keycloak Last Email Verification Event Listener

-Sets a last login attribute on the user model when they login.
+Sets a last email verification attribute on the user model when they login.

 This is based on the templates provided by [zonaut](https://github.com/zonaut/keycloak-extensions).